 Maya Angelou wrote, "When I look back, I am so impressed by the life-giving power of literature.
 If I were a young person today, trying to gain a sense of myself in the world, I would do that again by reading, just as I did when I was young."
 Like Angelou, I love discovering new lands and worlds through books.
 This love of reading led me to take AP English Literature, take AP Latin Literature, and ultimately major in History and Literature at Harvard College.
 I studied Russian literature in depth and wrote my senior thesis on the literature of Vladimir Nabokov.

-As an experienced and licensed teacher, I have taught literature to many students.
+As an experienced teacher, I have taught literature to many students.
 I am experienced in explaining the different types of genres, literary elements and devices, classic plot structures, author’s point of view and much more.
 I am skilled at helping students write essays about literature.
 I encourage all of my students to read closely to find evidence for whatever assertions they might make in their essays.

-I am a certified as a teacher in Elementary Education (K-8) in the state of New Hampshire.
 Proficiency in phonics and teaching phonics was one of the standards in my certification program for the New Hampshire Department of Education.
 I also taught phonics as an ESL teacher and as an elementary teacher.

 I took classical piano lessons for 10 years from age 9 to 18.
 I also played as a semi-professional piano accompanist at various Catholic churches for 10 years from age 12 until 22.
 I have also played as a keyboardist in a pop cover band for two years.
 In classical piano recitals I have played both Rachmaninoff's Prelude in C# Minor as well as the third movement of Beethoven's Moonlight Sonata.